This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 16. Put Your Puppy’s Favorite Chew Toy In The Crate

-You can also help your puppy get accustomed to the crate (and stop the barking) by giving him his favorite chew toy, one of our favorites are Bully Sticks.
+You can also help your puppy get accustomed to the crate (and stop the barking) by giving him his favorite chew toy, one of our favorites is Bully Sticks.
 Just make sure you monitor your pup if you give him a chew he can consume like a Bully Stick.

 17. Comfort Your Puppy When He’s Quiet